-When cleaning your chicken, it is also a good time to check on the health of your birds.
+When cleaning your chicken coop, it is also a good time to check on the health of your birds.
 Illnesses occur in chickens from time to time.
 Being proactive can be the difference between life and death for your flock.

-So when cleaning out the coop, try to remember to check their feet for bumblefoot and look at the over health of each bird.
-This way if one of them is breathing funny or has any other abnormality, it shouldn’t go for very long without you noticing it.
+When cleaning out the coop, try to remember to check their feet for bumblefoot and look at the overall health of each bird.
+This way if one of them is breathing funny or has any other abnormality, it shouldn’t go on for a very long time without you noticing it.